chemerisuk/cordova-plugin-firebase-analytics/README.md

 Plugin depends on [cordova-support-google-services](https://github.com/chemerisuk/cordova-support-google-services) for setting up google services properly.
 Please read the [README](https://github.com/chemerisuk/cordova-support-google-services/blob/master/README.md) carefully in order to avoid common issues with a project configuration.

 Use variable `FIREBASE_CORE_VERSION` to override dependency version on Android.

+Use variable `POD_FIREBASE_VERSION` to override dependency version on iOS.

 NOTE: on iOS in order to collect demographic, age, gender data etc. you should additionally [include `AdSupport.framework`](https://firebase.google.com/support/guides/analytics-adsupport) into your project.